 FAQs for Alert Level 2

 The FAQ’s below are as a result of questions from coaches and club reps that have been received between May and August 2020.
+Most of the questions relate to Alert Level 2 and higher.
 If you have a question that has not been answered, and that you can’t find guidance on please email firstname.lastname@example.org

 Multiple gatherings can take place at the same event or facility, as long as they can be kept separated.
 Phasing of activities could be used to allow time for people to pass through communal areas safely.
 For smaller venues a reduced capacity may be more appropriate to maintain physical distancing.